 The Groninger metworst is the strongest version and contains a lot of cloves (which are widespread in Dutch cuisine due to the spice trade and Indonesian influences).
 Traditionally, it was often served with stamppot, but today it’s popular as a cocktail snack.

 If you like the flavor of cloves make sure you sample this tasty sausage, it combines quite well with a glass of rich red wine or bokbier.
+And you might want to try Friese nagelkaas as well, it is an unusual cheese studded with cloves that is also from the same region.
+I think it tastes terrific with certain styles of beer.

 A delicious pie with a tasty light crust, Limburgse vlaai is often filled with fruits like cherries or apricots.
 This type of pie is originally from the Limburg area in the south of the Netherlands, and is said to have been created in the town of Weert by a woman named Maria Hubertina Hendrix who sold her pies at the train station.